jaymanmt/e-waste-disposal/README.md

 3) Graph features:
 - Stacked chart that displays total waste output of singapore over 15years, also displaying the waste handling distribution within each bar.
 - A breakdown of trends using the data in the stacked chart to visualise each individual waste handling by Singapore over the same timeline.
+- A breakdown of singapore's recycling rate distribution to demonstrate how everyday operations of both businesses and consumers remain at a very unsustainable pace.
 # Technologies used:

 - jQuery